RedVoxInc/redvox-python-sdk/docs/v2.2.0/redvox-api900-docs.md

 * speed
 * accuracy

-This sensor also provides mean, median, and std statistics for each payload type.
+This sensor also provides mean, median, and standard deviation (std) statistics for each payload type.

 See https://redvoxhi.bitbucket.io/redvox-sdk/v2.2.0/api_docs/redvox/api900/sensors/location_sensor.m.html for a list of methods this sensor provides.